Trucking along: Logistics companies invest in tools to improve road safety

 STRICTER REGULATIONS

-National University of Singapore transport researcher Lee Der-Horng, 50, feels more fleet owners in Singapore should invest in and “borrow the advantages” of such safety technologies to help reduce accidents involving heavy vehicle.
+National University of Singapore transport researcher Lee Der-Horng, 50, feels more fleet owners in Singapore should invest in and “borrow the advantages” of such safety technologies to help reduce accidents involving heavy vehicles.

 Installations of such safety devices, such as fatigue management ones, are also common and mandatory in countries like the US, where drivers are typically paired together to take turns at driving.